Dhruv-Vanjari/dot-files/picom/README.md

 cp ./picom.conf ~/.config/picom/picom.conf
 ```

-> Read the vimrc for details on usage
+> Read the picom.conf for details on usage